 She installed 17 inserts on her windows, which cost a fraction of the price that window replacements would have cost.
 The results were a 50% reduction in her electric bill, which is much higher than the 20% average savings Indow inserts provide.
 Because of the reduced airflow, she simply felt more comfortable in her space and was able to keep the thermostat at a higher level (78 degrees) because the air conditioning was kept inside for a longer period of time.

 Use Renewable Energy to Lower Electric Bills

 If you really want to reduce your electric bills, consider switching to renewable energy.
-Solar power is one of the most accessible options, but wind and hydro power are also considerations depending on how large your property is and what geographic features are around you.
+Solar power is one of the most accessible options.
+Take a look at this Solar Panel Cost Guide from EcoWatch to see how much solar panels cost in your state, as well as information on 2021-2022 tax credits for your panels. but wind and hydro power are also considerations depending on how large your property is and what geographic features are around you.

 These sort of solutions don’t just save you a small percentage of your power bill – they almost eliminate it.
 That could end up saving you over $1500 a year, with up to $30,000 over the life of the solar power system.

 The problem is that it’s a costly endeavor upfront, around $13,000 even with the various rebates and tax credits.
 Solar has continued to drop in price, and with many state programs still available, it has become even more accessible to a larger community.

 Check out this article on how to plan for home renewable energy and start planning which solution is right for you.